amp-up-io/qti3-item-player/README.md

 // { 'initial' | 'interacting' | 'closed' | 'review' | 'solution'}
 configuration.status = 'interacting'

+// Set 'status' to 'review' in order to disable interactions; i.e., interactions
+// can no longer be altered.
+// configuration.status = 'review'

 // QTI 3 Player includes a helper class called 'SessionControlFactory' which can be
 // used to build an Item Session Control definition.
 // The Default sessionControl object in the SessionControlFactory is: